sematic-ai/sematic/docs/deploy.md

 ```

 Now you should be able to visit http://my-remote-server.dev and see the landing page.

+### Authentication

+In the `docker run` command above, three optional environment variables dictate
+authentication behavior for your deployed app.

+If you don't pass any of them, your app will be available publicly and users
+will not need to authenticate to use it.
+Everyone will be the "Anonymous" user.

+* `SEMATIC_AUTHENTICATE` activates authentication.
+Users will need to sign in to
+  user the web app, and will need to set an API key in their local settings in
+  order to submit jobs.

+* `GOOGLE_OAUTH_CLIENT_ID` is the client ID of your Google OAuth App.
+We will
+  support more OAuth providers int he future.

+* `SEMATIC_AUTHORIZED_EMAIL_DOMAIN` denies access to users whose email is not of
+  said domain.

 ### Run pipelines against the deployed API